Harris, Blinken navigate Munich Security Conference as Europe holds its breath

 Biden’s decision to send Harris to the Munich Security Conference during a potentially volatile crisis shows his trust in her, administration officials say.
 The conference is a longtime annual event that brings together ministers, legislators and foreign policy wonks from both sides of the Atlantic.

-The vice president will face an array of pressures from America’s allies over the next two days.
+The vice president will face an array of pressures from U.S. allies over the next two days.
 The Baltic leaders she spoke with on Friday, deeply mistrustful of the Russian behemoth on their border, want the United States to beef up its military presence in their countries.
-Countries like France and Germany hope Harris emphasizes diplomatic efforts to defuse the conflict between Russia and Ukraine.
+Countries including France and Germany hope Harris emphasizes diplomatic efforts to defuse the conflict between Russia and Ukraine.

 And through it all, Harris has to navigate an international chess match between the world and Russian President Vladimir Putin.

 Earlier this week, Russian leaders signaled that they were drawing down their forces in Ukraine.
-But later, U.S. officials said their claims of a withdrawal were false and that Russia had actually added troops at the border, a ruse intended to mislead the international community.
+But later, U.S. officials said that those claims were false and that Russia had actually added troops at the border.
+U.S. officials called the episode a maneuver intended to mislead the international community.
 Blinken warned this week that Russia could carry out a “fake — even a real — attack using chemical weapons” as a pretext for attacking Ukraine.

 Earlier this week three U.S. Navy surveillance aircraft experienced “unprofessional intercepts” by Russian planes, the Pentagon said.
 In one case, a Russian jet came within five feet of an American one, putting the world a twitch away from an international incident.